Are you going on a Working Holiday Visa to New Zealand?

 #1 – Your plane ticket

-We always recommend that you wait until you receive your WHV before buying a plane ticket.
+We always recommend that you wait until your WHV application is approved before buying a plane ticket.

-To find the best price and itinerary, you can compare options on the internet using tools such as Google Flights.
+To find the best price and itinerary, start by reading our tips on buying a plane ticket.
+Compare options on the internet using tools such as Google Flights.
 If you already know that you will be returning to your home country in a couple of months for a special occasion (e.g. wedding, celebration, holidays, etc.), consider booking a roundtrip, as those are often cheaper than booking two separate one-ways.
-Remember that as a WHV holder, you can leave and re-enter New Zealand as many times as you wish.
+Remember that as a WHV-holder, you can leave and re-enter New Zealand as many times as you wish.

 #2 – Your passport